 Claro Oska (On-Screen Keyboard Application) has been developed to enhance the use of touch technology and alternative PC input methods.
 It offers an alternative to the traditional keyboard and mouse method of operating a computer.
 The Oska software, paired with the appropriate input hardware, solves accessibility issues associated with conventional techniques and is paving the way for increased use of touch technology.

 People who have moved from mouse input to a single switch system now have alternative control methods available to them.
-Integration of additional, alternative input device techniques such as gamepads, numeric keypads and touchpads gives more flexibility in controlling and writing on the PC.
+Integration of additional, alternative input device techniques such as gamepads, numeric keypads, and touchpads gives more flexibility in controlling and writing on the PC.

-Note: This product is software on a CD only.
+PLEASE NOTE: This product is software on a CD only.
 Any hardware referenced is not included.

 WHAT'S NEW IN V2?

 - User Interface: The Oska user interface has been upgraded to the new 'ribbon' style control panel for improved usability.
-The interface is both familiar and easy to use, making to easier than ever to create, edit and publish Oska keyboards.
+The interface is both familiar and easy to use, making it easier than ever to create, edit and publish Oska keyboards.

 - Scaling Keyboards: Keyboards can now be easily resized to match the user's needs.
-By left clicking on the right corner of the keyboard and dragging to the size required, keyboards can be quickly and easily changed in size.
+By left-clicking on the right corner of the keyboard and dragging to the size required, keyboards can be quickly and easily changed in size.